Landscapes in Transition: Sustainability in Japan’s Rural North

 In Landscapes in Transition, students study the intersection of landscape, tourism, and rural culture.

-Information Sessions: TBA.
+Information Sessions: 9/22 at 7 pm in Riverside Conference Room, The Powerhouse.
 Contact Furukawa-sensei (furukawas) or Rougvie-sensei (rougviej) if you have questions.

 Rural areas in Japan face the two-pronged challenge of depopulation and aging, leaving many communities struggling to survive.
 Increasingly communities are looking to cultural and natural heritage tourism as a means of bolstering resilience.
 The Rural Japan in Transition project is focused on rural sustainability in Akita Prefecture.
 Akita, in the northwest corner of the main island of Honshu and the fourth largest prefecture in Japan, is undergoing the fastest depopulation of any place in the country.